-In 1861, Queen Victoria’s husband Albert, The Prince Consort, died of typhoid fever that had almost certainly been contracted from drinking filthy water at Buckingham Palace.
+In 1861, Queen Victoria’s husband Prince Albert died of typhoid fever that had almost certainly been contracted from drinking filthy water at Buckingham Palace.

 He had lost all of his daughters and five of his seven children to illness in less than three weeks and the medical profession had proved no more effective in preventing it than had the power of his prayers.